bekk/bekk-christmas/post/ml/neural-networks.md

 authors:
   - Jørgen Wilhelmsen
 ---
 Neural networks are computer algorithms that are loosely modelled after the human brain.
 Our brain can do what it can because of interconnected _neurons_.
-Simply put, neurons are entities that receive information through a set of synapses, performs some sort of calculation, before it passes the result to other neurons through its outgoing synapses.
+Simply put, neurons are entities that receive information through a set of synapses, performs some sort of calculation, and passes the result to other neurons through its outgoing synapses.

 ![](https://i.ibb.co/9tgycJ6/1-e-BMwp-BBbo-AXgqsaww-OKk-Pw.png)